haeminjung12/CNN-for-droplet-sorting/README.md

    - `droplet_labels.mat` (MATLAB table for downstream scripts; includes image filename, bounding box, ignore flag, and label)

 ### Tweaking detection (dropletFindCircle)
 `droplet_labeler` calls `dropletFindCircle`, which searches for `.tif/.tiff` files in the folder, enhances contrast, and runs two imfindcircles passes (small and large radii).
 Edit the parameter block at the top of `dropletFindCircle.m` to retune radius bands, sensitivity, and suppression thresholds for your images.
+Pass a second argument (`true`) to display per-image detection overlays when you want to visually inspect the circles.

 `dropletFindCircle` saves the detections to `circlesResults.mat` in your image folder so you can reuse or inspect them between sessions.
 Launching `droplet_labeler` will reuse that file when present.